M0rteza02/M0rteza02/README.md

 ---

 ## 🎯 Career Goal
-I am actively seeking a full-time role as a **Junior/Intern Software Engineer / Backend Engineer / Systems Developer** where I can apply my skills, learn from experienced professionals, and contribute to building reliable software solutions.
+I am actively seeking a full-time role as a **Junior/Intern Software Engineer / Systems Developer** where I can apply my skills and learn from experienced professionals.

 ---